CodingTrain/thecodingtrain.com/content/guides/content-structure-guide.md

 Videos tackle specific themes and are part of a sequence of videos.
 Each video should have their own folder inside of `content/videos/`.

-**Journeys** are a special kind of video, that can be part of tracks but also exists as one-off videos with the intention of inviting viewers to send contributions based on the challenge or coding experiment.
+**Journeys** are a special kind of video, that can be part of tracks but also exists as one-off videos with the intention of inviting viewers to their contributions based on the challenge or coding experiment.
 This are contained **specifically** inside of `content/videos/journeys`.

 <!-- - **Guest tutorials** are one-off lessons on different subjects given by guests lecturers -->